prabhcheema01/Pretrained-model-Comparison-using-Topsis/README.md

 # Pretrained-model-Comparison-using-Topsis
 ## Project Overview

-Welcome to the Text Summarization Model Comparison project!
-This project aims to assist users in selecting the most suitable text summarization model for their needs by comparing various pre-trained models using the Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) method.
-By evaluating essential metrics such as Rouge scores, summary length, and training time, this project provides insights into the performance and efficiency of different models.
+Welcome to the Text Conversational Model Comparison project!
+This project aims to assist users in selecting the most suitable text conversational model for their needs by comparing various pre-trained models using the Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) method.
+By evaluating essential metrics such as perplexity, BLEU, and ROUGE, this project provides insights into the performance and efficiency of different models in generating human-like responses in conversations.
 ## Key Features:

 1. **Comprehensive Metrics Consideration:**
-   - Evaluation is based on Rouge scores, summary length, and training time, offering a holistic view of model performance and efficiency.
+   - Evaluation is based on a comprehensive set of metrics including perplexity, BLEU, and ROUGE, offering a holistic view of model performance in conversational tasks.
 2. **Methodology - TOPSIS:**
-   - The TOPSIS method is utilized for comparison, considering both similarity to the ideal solution and dissimilarity to the negative ideal solution, ensuring a robust ranking.
+   - The TOPSIS method is utilized for comparison, considering both similarity to the ideal solution and dissimilarity to the negative ideal solution, ensuring a robust ranking of conversational models.

 3. **Models Evaluated:**
-   - Models such as RoBERTa, ELECTRA, DistilBERT, ALBERT, GPT-2, CTRL, BART, T5, and Pegasus are evaluated, reflecting real-world pre-trained models commonly used in text summarization tasks.
+   - Models such as DialoGPT, BlenderBot, GPT-3, Meena, LaMDA, and Siri are evaluated, reflecting real-world pre-trained models commonly used in text conversational tasks.

 ## Project Structure: